dfosco/dfosco.github.io/instagram-print.md

 ###Design at close quarters

 This project was intense, but the close-knit teamwork and the test-driven approach enabled us to achieve great results in a short ammount of time.

-The intense testing rythm allowed us to constantly fix our assumptions, while having the team in sync time meant higher quality feedback — and thus, design output.
+The intense testing rythm allowed us to constantly fix our assumptions, while having the team in sync meant better feedback — and thus, a better design output.

 It wasn't without its hiccups, though — file organization became an issue at one point, something that could've been mitigated at the beginning of the project by stating a clear working structure and the tools to be used.